 Women are often culturally perceived as less worthy.
-And much less once they have lived longer and often, oxymoronically, then have much more to offer.
+And much less once they have lived longer and often, oxymoronically, have much more to offer.

 This “unjust cognitive bias” persists today, even though achievement gaps between men and women are closing.
 For example, there are more U.S. women than men graduating from college and with even higher graduate degrees.

 An article published in a legal journal called Perspectives in 2011 by the American Bar Association highlights the rampant bias that still exists, even against powerful women in law, politics, and corporate America.
 The title says it all: “Media Bias Against Women Stuck in a Bygone Era.”
 On TV and in media and even on Google, there are consistently more nasty remarks about women’s aging bodies and female personality changes linked to menstrual cycles than you would think would be the case in modern life and certainly more than there are against aging males.

 Some candid gerontologists bemoan the fact that there is “granny bashing” behind closed doors against older ladies by professionals, by physicians in their industry!